WooCommerce Pricing: How Much Does it Cost to Run a Store?

 Ecommerce and WooCommerce themes: to pay or not to pay?

 Now we’re getting into optional costs.
-The first one you’ll face will be your ecommerce website theme.
+The first one of which will be your ecommerce website theme.

-If you’ve used WordPress in the past, you know there are thousands of free themes, many of which have been optimized for WooCommerce.
+If you’ve used WordPress in the past, you know there are thousands of free themes and paid themes, many of which have been optimized for WooCommerce.

-Storefront is an intuitive and flexible, free WordPress theme offering deep integration with WooCommerce.
+Twenty Twenty-Four is an intuitive and flexible, free WordPress block theme offering deep integration with WooCommerce.

-If you’re leaning towards a free theme, choose one that is well-maintained and created by a developer with WooCommerce experience (e.g. has been updated recently and is compatible with the latest version of WooCommerce).
+If you’re leaning towards a free theme, choose one that’s well-maintained and created by a developer with WooCommerce experience.
+Look for signs that it’s been updated recently and is compatible with the latest version of WooCommerce.
+The WooCommerce marketplace and WordPress.org theme repository are full of great options that have been vetted.

-There are, of course, good reasons to buy a theme from a WooCommerce developer instead of using a free one:
+There are, of course, good reasons to get a paid WooCommerce theme instead of using a free one:

 • Free themes tend to look similar, so your site won’t stand out as much.